brianmunson/MapperTwitter/electiondata.md

 # 2016 Presidential Election Data

-To give a sense of how you might use this app, I'll relate a story about what motivated me to publish it in the first place.
+To give a sense of how you might use this app, I'd like to tell youre a story about what motivated me to publish it in the first place.
 It is a good demonstration of how Mapper can be used as a data mining tool.